Quote unit: Underlying asset or Asset (i.e., price of PT in the underlying unit vs. in the asset unit)

 Compare step 1 vs. step 3.
 If the deviation exceeds 0.2%, investigate (and consider contacting the Napier team).

-PT Liquidity & Volatility Checks
+Liquidity & Volatility Checks

 Price volatility: On the market page, review PT/Underlying volatility, then use it to infer an estimate of PT/Stable volatility.